Nate Lowe Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks' 4.63 team ERA ranks 23rd across all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.60).

-- The Diamondbacks rank 19th in baseball in home runs given up (155 total, 1.2 per game).
+- The Diamondbacks rank 19th in baseball in home runs surrendered (156 total, 1.2 per game).

-- The Diamondbacks are sending Cecconi (0-0) to the mound to make his third start of the season.

-- His last appearance was on Wednesday against the Colorado Rockies, when the righty went four innings, surrendering two earned runs while allowing four hits.
+- His last time out came on Friday against the San Diego Padres, when the righty tossed 6 1/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.